renovatebot/renovate/docs/usage/configuration-options.md

 This option exists to provide flexibility about whether `npmrc` strings in config should override `.npmrc` files in the repo, or be merged with them.
 In some situations you need the ability to force override `.npmrc` contents in a repo (`npmrcMerge=false`) while in others you might want to simply supplement the settings already in the `.npmrc` (`npmrcMerge=true`).
-A use case for the latter is if you're a Renovate bot admin and wish to provide a default token for `npmjs.org` without removing any other `.npmrc` settings which individual repositories have configured (such as scopes/registries).
+A use case for the latter is if you are a Renovate bot admin and wish to provide a default token for `npmjs.org` without removing any other `.npmrc` settings which individual repositories have configured (such as scopes/registries).

 If `false` (default), it means that defining `config.npmrc` will result in any `.npmrc` file in the repo being overridden and its values ignored.
 If configured to `true`, it means that any `.npmrc` file in the repo will have `config.npmrc` prepended to it before running `npm`.